 4. Dress Up For The City

 The Italians are a stylish lot, and, while you see the odd tracksuit or dirty shoes, the true Italians dress up without needing a reason.
-Just leaving the house is occasion enough to dress well and making a bella figura — always looking your best.
-It certainly makes for a rather pressing reason to leave your baggy t-shirts and comfy but worn sneakers at home when you find yourself surrounded by people that could easily pose for Vogue Italia.
+Just leaving the house is occasion enough to dress well and make a bella figura — always looking your best.
+It certainly makes for a rather pressing reason to leave your baggy t-shirts and comfy but worn sneakers at home when you find yourself surrounded by people who could easily pose for Vogue Italia.
 Instead of your comfy travel gear, opt for smart casual, city chic, stick to a small selection of colors, and wear comfy flats rather than walking shoes.

 5. Appreciate The Fine Art Of Doing Nothing